MicrosoftDocs/Viva/Viva/goals/monday.com-integration.md

 Before setting up the integration connection, reach out to your monday.com administrator to install the Viva Goals app using this [link.](https://auth.monday.com/auth/login_monday/enter_slug?force_existing_account=true&oauth_payload_token=eyJhbGciOiJIUzI1NiJ9.eyJjbGllbnRfaWQiOiJiMTFlMmUxMDljOTdiMzcxYzAzYTk0YzRlNWQ4ZWNmZSIsInJlc3BvbnNlX3R5cGUiOiJpbnN0YWxsIiwib2F1dGhfdmVyc2lvbiI6Mn0.ld79ozTcYkdq5gD2eu60HSLoDeuNB_nb2bsOsmJzqyM)

-## Connect monday.com to your Viva Goals account from the admin dashboard
+## How to connect monday.com to your Viva Goals account from the admin dashboard

 1. The first step in setting up the monday.com integration is to connect your monday.com account to Viva Goals.
 Navigate to your sidebar and select **Admin** and then select **Integrations**.